Ivenyang/cocos-docs/manual/framework/html5/release-notes/v3.0a2/changelog/en.md

 * Known Issues:
     1. [JSB]Property's getter/setter functions can not be overrided automatically in custom subclasses.
-    2. [JSB]CocoStudio's scene reloading can cause memory release issues and crash.
+    2. [JSB]CocoStudio's scene reloading may cause memory release issues and crash.
     3. [JSB]OpenGL test is not functionnable in JSB.
     4. EventListener is not extendable.
     5. [JSB]PhysicsSprite is not updating with physics node.